gauravsh0812/image2mathml_data_creation/README.md

 for opennmt create a new image folder that will not contain any blank image from our dataset.
 Make sure you have the "blank_images log" under "image2mathml_data_creation" folder.
 6) move the "sampled_data" to "odata" as our_sampled_data.
 Then `python run.py remove_blank_data`
-7) create dataset: omml_nK for opennmt
+6a) preprocess the "no_blank_original_latex.lst" using opennmt-lua and rename it to latex.lst.

-8) create dataset: olatex_nK for opennmt
+7) run `python run.py reformatting` to create dataset: omml_nK/olatex_nK for opennmt and im2data for odata.

 Final structure of the datasets would be :